readthedocs/blog/securing-build-processes.rst

 Ideally, using a project like `Epydoc`_ to help take place of ``autodoc`` would be the best path forward.
 This takes the approach of parsing the code, instead of executing the code.
-We should be able to eventually completely remove the necessity for running arbitrary to generate docs with this method.
+We should be able to eventually completely remove the necessity for running arbitrary code to generate docs with this method.
 We've been working for some time now on supporting this with `sphinx-autoapi`_, but don't think it's an adequate solution for every Python project just yet.